 We kept hearing this question about one of the Vietnam food favorites from friends near and far as soon as we arrived in Hanoi.
 Finally, our answer was yes – we ate Vietnamese Bún Chả Hà Nội and we loved it!

 Sure, we could have eaten Bun Cha near our Old Quarter Hanoi hotel at one of the many Bun Cha Vietnamese restaurants in the busy neighborhood.
 Instead, on the advice our trusty friend Mai of Tho Loves Food, we walked to a restaurant on the outskirts of town to check out the popular local dish.
 As a bonus, we also got a taste of authentic Hanoi during our walk.

 As some of you already know, we enjoy long walks while we travel.
 To eat genuine Bun Cha Ha Noi away from the tourist zone, we journeyed by foot through the city’s hazardous traffic and excessive Vietnamese humidity.

-Our Journey for the Best Bun Cha in Hanoi
+Our Quest For The Best Bun Cha In Hanoi

 No journey through Vietnam’s capital city would be complete without a lesson in traffic dodging.
 Southeast Asia differs from the cautious, people-protected west where pedestrian comforts such as crosswalks are commonplace.
 In countries like Vietnam and Thailand, it’s an ‘every man for himself’ situation.